openvinotoolkit/openvino/samples/cpp/benchmark_app/README.md

     -exec_graph_path            Optional.
 Path to a file where to store executable graph information serialized.
     -pc                         Optional.
 Report performance counters.
     -dump_config                Optional.
 Path to JSON file to dump IE parameters, which were set by application.
     -load_config                Optional.
 Path to JSON file to load custom IE parameters.
-Please note, command line parameters have higher priority than parameters from configuration file.
+Command line parameters have higher priority than parameters from configuration file.

    Statistics dumping options:
     -report_type "<type>"     Optional.
 Enable collecting statistics report. "no_counters" report contains configuration options specified, resulting FPS and latency. "average_counters" report extends "no_counters" report and additionally includes average PM counters values for each layer from the network. "detailed_counters" report extends "average_counters" report and additionally includes per-layer PM counters and latency for each executed infer request.